 .
 To format these fields correctly, please use guidelines below depending on the country.

-For ACH transaction processing in the US, routing number is used as accountAccessory and its format is nine-digit number.
-For example,
+For ACH transaction processing in the US, a routing number is used within the

 For ACH (EFT) transaction processing in Canada, three fields are required: three-digit institution number, five-digit branch number, and account number.
 For processing purposes of Canadian ACH, the institution number and branch number are combined in a single routing number value using the rules below.

 The Canadian routing number is comprised of three parts: a leading zero (0), three-digit institution number (YYY) and five-digit branch number (XXXXX), which go respectively all together with no dashes: 0YYYXXXX.
 Please, note that the institution number (YYY) should never be all zeros (000).
 See

 The XXXXX-YYY format with a dash between the branch number and the institution number is only valid for paper-type transactions, such as checks.
 Thus, if a check reads XXXXX-YYY, the corresponding EFT code will be 0YYYXXXXX.

 For SEPA transaction processing in the European Union, bank identification number is submitted in

 format and bank account number is submitted in